mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 - Open Mautic in your browser, for example by going to `http://localhost/mautic` or `https://mautic.ddev.site` depending on your environment, and follow the steps to install Mautic locally.

+Alternatively, if you are using DDEV, simply type:
+`ddev start`
+and when prompted, allow Mautic to be set up automatically.

 ### Create a Topic Branch

-Each time you want to work on a PR for a bug or on an enhancement, create a topic branch:
+Each time you want to work on a PR for a bug or on an enhancement, create a topic branch from the relevant base branch:

 ```
-git checkout -b BRANCH_NAME features
+git checkout -b BRANCH_NAME 4.x
 ```

-Or, if you want to provide a bug fix for the `3.2` branch, first track the remote `3.2` branch locally:
+Or, if you want to provide a bug fix for the `4.0` branch, first track the remote `4.0` branch locally:

 ```
-git checkout -t origin/3.2
+git checkout -t origin/4.0
 ```

-Then create a new branch off the `3.2` branch to work on the bug fix:
+Then create a new branch off the `4.0` branch to work on the bug fix:

 ```
-git checkout -b BRANCH_NAME 3.2
+git checkout -b BRANCH_NAME 4.0
 ```

 !
 Use a descriptive name for your branch (issue_XXX where XXX is the issue number is a good convention for bug fixes).